K-arch27/K-Arch/README.md

 - Live Environement Booting Xfce

+- Prompt the User If they want to Use the Full Install script with customized options or just the btrfs layout script for manual install

 - Installer can partition a device for you (50Gb Min.)
 Or you can choose to manually make your partitions for the install ( Swap and Home are optionnal )

 - Gparted Included for ease of partitionning

-- Prompt the User If they want to Use the Install script or just the Tool to make the btrfs layout and make everything ready for a manual install

 - Firefox Included so the user can make some search on the different options